bojand/ghz/www/docs/options.md

 The call data as stringified JSON.
 If the value is `@` then the request contents are read from standard input (stdin).
 Example: `-d '{"name":"Bob"}'`.

-For unary requests if we get an array of data we take the first element and use that as a single message for all requests in a test run.
+For unary requests we accept a single message or an array of messages.
+In case of a single message we repeat the unary call with this message throughout the test.
+In case of array the messages will be sent in round-robin fashion.
+For example with `-d '[{"name":"Joe"},{"name":"Kate"},{"name":"Sara"}]'` the server will get Joe, Kate and Sara requests repeatedly.

-For client streaming or bi-directional calls we can accept a JSON array of messages, and each element representing a single message within the stream call.
+For client streaming or bi-directional calls we accept a JSON array of messages, each element representing a single message within the stream call.
 For example: `-d '[{"name":"Joe"},{"name":"Kate"},{"name":"Sara"}]'` can be used as input for a client streaming or bidi call.
 In case of streaming calls if a single object is given for data then it is automatically converted to an array with single element.
 For example `-d '{"name":"Joe"}'` is equivalent to `-d '[{"name":"Joe"}]`.
+Round-robin for streaming requests is not supported.

 In case of client streaming we send all the messages in the input array and then we close and receive.